Admitted students: next steps

 Students must complete the online enrollment/waiver process to ensure they have enrolled in the plan of their choice; supplemented their current insurance with an NYU-sponsored plan; or waived the NYU-sponsored plans.
 Please review the waiver deadlines so you will know when the online enrollment system will be available.

 Some district/charter partners offer healthcare.
 Be sure to check with your district/charter to understand the benefits offered to you and when they start.

 Complete required training

 In an effort to maintain a safe and aware campus community, all NYU students must complete an online training program called “Think About It.”
-For students starting in Summer and Fall 2021, your deadline to complete this course is August 1, 2021.
 You will receive an email a few weeks before the deadline with instructions on how to complete the course.